Physics-Informed Neural Network Lyapunov Functions: PDE Characterization, Learning, and Verification: Introduction

-Finally, we highlight the additional contributions made in this paper, compared to our preliminary work in \cite{liu2023towards}.
-We conduct a more systematic investigation of solutions to Lyapunov and Zubov equations.
-In this process, the consideration of viscosity solutions becomes essential, as smooth solutions may not exist, as demonstrated by simple examples.
+A preliminary version of this paper was published as a conference paper in \cite{liu2023towards}.
+The current paper significantly expands the theoretical analysis and numerical experiments compared to the preliminary work in \cite{liu2023towards}.
+More specifically, we theoretically characterize Lyapunov functions as solutions to PDEs and conduct a more systematic investigation of solutions to Lyapunov and Zubov equations.
+In this process, the consideration of viscosity solutions becomes essential, as smooth solutions may not exist, as demonstrated by simple examples (see Examples 1--3 in Section 3).
 Employing the concept of viscosity solutions, we establish the uniqueness of solutions to Lyapunov and Zubov equations and investigate approximation errors and convergence of approximate solutions to the unique solution of Zubov's equation.
-Moreover, we have significantly expanded the set of examples solved, demonstrating that the neural-Zubov approach can indeed surpass standard sums-of-squares (SOS) Lyapunov functions in approximating the domain of attraction.
-Notably, we have extended the range of examples from simple low-dimensional polynomial systems in \cite{liu2023towards} to include both non-polynomial systems and higher-dimensional systems. \ifarXiversion \else An arXiv version of this paper has been posted online \cite{liu2023physics}, which contains further details for some proofs omitted due to page limit. \fi
+None of these analyses of Lyapunov and Zubov's PDEs were present in the conference version \cite{liu2023towards}.
+Moreover, we have significantly expanded the set of examples solved, demonstrating that the neural Zubov approach can indeed surpass standard sum-of-squares (SOS) Lyapunov functions in approximating the domain of attraction.
+Notably, we have extended the range of examples from simple low-dimensional polynomial systems in \cite{liu2023towards} to include both non-polynomial systems and higher-dimensional systems not present in \cite{liu2023towards}.

-\textbf{Notation:} $\mathbb{R}^n$ denotes the $n$-dimensional Euclidean space; $\abs{\cdot}$ is the Euclidean norm; $\mathbb{R}$ is the set of real numbers; $C(\Omega)$ indicates the set of real-valued continuous functions with domain $\Omega$; $C(\Omega,I)$ denotes the set of continuous functions with domain $\Omega$ and range $I$; $C^1(\Omega)$ is the set of continuously differentiable functions defined on $\Omega$; $Dg$ denotes the gradient or Jacobian of a function $g$; the derivative of a univariate scalar function $V$ is sometimes denoted by $V'$; the derivative with respect to time of a time-dependent function $x$ is denoted by $\dot{x}$; the derivative of a multivariate scalar function $V$ along solutions of an ordinary differential equation is also denoted by $\dot{V}$.
+\textbf{Notation:} $\mathbb{R}^n$ denotes the $n$-dimensional Euclidean space; $\abs{\cdot}$ is the Euclidean norm; $\mathbb{R}$ is the set of real numbers; $C(\Omega)$ and $C^1(\Omega)$ indicate the set of real-valued continuous and continuously differentiable functions, respectively, with domain $\Omega$; $C(\Omega,I)$ denotes the set of continuous functions with domain $\Omega$ and range $I$; $Dg$ denotes the gradient or Jacobian of a function $g$; the derivative of a univariate scalar function $V$ is sometimes denoted by $V'$; the derivative with respect to time of a time-dependent function $x$ is denoted by $\dot{x}$; the derivative of a multivariate scalar function $V$ along solutions of an ordinary differential equation is also denoted by $\dot{V}$.